branmar97/branmar97/README.md

 ## I'm a Software Engineer and Content Creator
 - :computer: &nbsp; I am most comfortable with Ruby on Rails, React/Redux, Postgres, and REST APIs
 - :school: &nbsp; Graduated from Flatiron Software Engineer Bootcamp and currently a CS major
-- :books: &nbsp; I'm learning everyday and always looking to collaborate with others
 - :dizzy: &nbsp; Currently working on a collaborative project using Remix, TailwindCSS, GraphQL, and Postgres.
 - :mailbox: &nbsp; Below you will find some ways to reach me